sintef-sima/no.marintek.mylyn.wikitext/README.md

 The EPUB task is a little special.
 It also supports all features of the Mylyn Docs EPUB task.
 The syntax is also the same for the EPUB related parts.

 Note that version 1.1.0 of Mylyn Docs EPUB is required.
 This is currently only available in [weekly builds](http://download.eclipse.org/mylyn/snapshots/weekly/).
+The most recent release (with Eclipse Juno) is 1.0.0.

 Features
 --------
-* Automatically downloads pages and attachments from a Confluence wiki.
+* Downloads pages and attachments from a Confluence wiki using it's [SOAP](http://en.wikipedia.org/wiki/SOAP) [API](https://developer.atlassian.com/display/CONFDEV/Confluence+XML-RPC+and+SOAP+APIs).
-* Pages (or chapters) are assembled in the order specified in Confluence.
+* Pages (or chapters) are assembled in the order specified in Confluence and are downloaded recursivly.
-* Authentication for logging in to the wki.
+* Authentication for logging in tothe wki.
 * Support for LaTeX math expressions.
 These are converted to PNG images and included into the final result.
 * Support for video files; attachments with the *.mp4* suffix are treated as video files and inserted into HTML results using the HTML5 video tag.

 Copyright
 ---------
-Where not otherwise noted, this code is Copyright © 2011, 2012 [MARINTEK](http://www.sintef.no/Home/MARINTEK/), The Norwegian Marine Technology Research Institute.
+The development of code was funded by [MARINTEK](http://www.sintef.no/Home/MARINTEK/) – The Norwegian Marine Technology Research Institute.
+Consequently; where not otherwise noted, this code is Copyright © 2011, 2012 MARINTEK.

 License
 -------
 This code is published under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html) (EPL).
-Note that the [LaTeX](http://en.wikipedia.org/wiki/LaTeX) support is distributed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html).
+Note that the [LaTeX](http://en.wikipedia.org/wiki/LaTeX) support is not developed by MARINTEK and is distributed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html), see the [license file](blob/master/org.scilab.forge.jlatexmath/META-INF/LICENSE) for details.